Warbly yet forceful, vulnerable yet strong, grandiose yet intimate—Roy Orbison’s voice happens once in a generation.

 Roy Orbison possessed one of the great rock and roll voices: a forceful, operatic bel canto tenor capable of dynamic crescendos.

 He sang heartbroken ballads and bluesy rockers alike, running up a formidable hit streak in the early Sixties.
 From the release of “Only the Lonely” in 1960 to “Oh!
-Pretty Woman,” a span of four years, Orbison cracked the Top Ten nine times.
+Pretty Woman.”
+In a span of four years, Orbison cracked the Top Ten nine times.
 His most memorable performances were lovelorn melodramas, such as “Crying” and “It’s Over,” in which he emoted in a brooding, tremulous voice.

 “I’ve always been in love with my voice,” Orbison admitted to Rolling Stone’s Steve Pond in 1988.
 “I liked the sound of it.
 I liked making it sing, making the voice ring, and I just kept doing it.
 And I think that somewhere between the time of ‘Ooby Dooby’ and ‘Only the Lonely,’ it kind of turned into a good voice.”